-5.1 The system boundary of the project is defined in two ways.
+v.
+Scope of Analysis: The system boundary of the project is defined in two ways.
 First, by the hydrologically active portions of the ORB in Angola, Botswana and Namibia where intrabasin demands for water and associated natural resources are centred.
 Second, by specific links to centres of demand for water outside the basin.
-The topographic boundary of the basin is crucial in Angola, but is less relevant in terms of transboundary water resources in Botswana and Namibia

-5.2 The thematic limits for this analysis are set by the project objectives to prepare for the implementation of a programme of joint management through strengthened institutional mechanisms, transboundary analysis and SAP formulation.
+The topographic boundary of the basin is crucial in Angola, but is less relevant in terms of transboundary water resources in Botswana and Namibia The thematic limits for this analysis are set by the project objectives to prepare for the implementation of a programme of joint management through strengthened institutional mechanisms, transboundary analysis and SAP formulation.
 Requisite institutional strengthening across the related sectors is of the essence.
 The design of the proposed project has taken into full consideration its complementarity with other existing projects in the region, particularly the World Bank and UNDP funded water reviews in Angola and Namibia.

-5.3 The temporal boundaries for this analysis are set by the anticipated period of preparation for implementation and SAP formulation, a three year period.
-The project benefits will clearly continue to accrue beyond this time boundary of both the first stage defined by the project and the second stage of SAP implementation
+The temporal boundaries for this analysis are set by the anticipated period of preparation for implementation and SAP formulation, a three year period.
+The project benefits will clearly continue to accrue beyond this time boundary of both the first stage defined by the project and the second stage of SAP implementation.

-5.4 Sunk costs, incurred prior to 1998 have been omitted from the analysis.
+Sunk costs, incurred prior to 1998 have been omitted from the analysis.
 The baseline captures investments within the ORB and specific elements associated with extra-basin demands for water.
 The Alternative captures the additional actions required to secure project objectives within the system boundary.
 There will be substantial leveraging of domestic baseline costs that address joint management and basin analysis towards the globally preferred alternative.

-6. Costs and the Incremental Cost Matrix:
+Costs and the Incremental Cost Matrix:

-6.1 Baseline expenditures amount to US\$31,050,000; the Alternative has been costed at US\$38,220,500.
-The GEF would provide US\$ 4,745,500 in incremental cost financing, approximately 13% of the total cost of implementing the Alternative1.
+Baseline expenditures amount to US\$31,050,000; the Alternative has been costed at US\$38,026,911.
+The GEF would provide US\$ 5,391,000 in incremental cost financing, approximately 14% of the total cost of implementing the Alternative.
 This funding is targeted specifically at over-coming barriers by defraying the transaction costs associated the joint management of transboundary waters.
-Co-financing has been secured from the riparian governments, UNDP and the World Bank for institutional strengthening aspects and firm expressions of support to the SAP process have been given by national and international NGOs and bilateral donors.
-Total co-financing amounts to US\$2,425,000..
+Co-financing has been secured for institutional strengthening aspects and several expressions of support to the SAP process have been given by national and international NGOs and bilateral donors.
+Total co-financing confirmed by the participating governments amounts to US\$ 2,076,000.
+Further co-financing is anticipated at project inception when donor support will be re-mobilised.

-6.2 In the longer term, removal of barriers to sustainable use will widen the menu of development options available at a local level.
+In the longer term, removal of barriers to sustainable use will widen the menu of development options available at a local level.
 But in the short term, the generation of the SAP will result in mainly non-pecuniary benefits.
 For the riparian countries, tangible costs exceed tangible benefits in the intermediate term, providing little incentive to undertake this initiative without external assistance.